alex88/alexfu.it/source/posts/2013-10-08-clearing-apc-php-fpm-command-line.md

 I usually cleared it with a php-fpm reload, but since ubuntu server init script sends an USR2 instead of an HUP the daemon processes gets killed even if they are actually working on a request.

-Yesterday thanks to <a href="http://stackoverflow.com/a/16392464/690839" target="_blank">this</a> post on stackoverflow and thanks to google cached results I've managed to recover the gist he's talking about (he deleted his github account), here it is:
+Yesterday thanks to [this](http://stackoverflow.com/a/16392464/690839){:target='_blank'} post on stackoverflow and thanks to google cached results I've managed to recover the gist he's talking about (he deleted his github account), here it is:

 ```php
 <?php